-In February 2012, Gibson was named to Troy University’s Board of Trustees to serve as its President Pro Temp.
+In August 2019, Gibson was elected by the Troy University Board of Trustees to serve as its President Pro Temp.
 He was first appointed to the Board of Trustees in February 2012, by Alabama Gov. Robert Bentley and approved by the Alabama Senate.
 Trustees are appointed to 12-year terms.

 He is married to Kate Vance, and they have two children, Carter and Andrew.
 They attend First Baptist Church of Montgomery.
 Gibson is a member of the Board of Directors for Wynlakes Golf and Country Club.